Alex KimChief Development Officer

 The diversity, engagement, and grants department creates collaborative partnerships within the community and expands the reach of KPBS’ educational programming.
 Foundation support provides essential resources for KPBS programming, the KPBS content desks, as well as community outreach projects such as One Book, One San Diego, Community Conversations, and the KPBS Kids workshop series.
 One Book is the station’s largest engagement campaign and consists of over 100 annual events that reach English and Spanish-speaking readers of all ages throughout San Diego County and Tijuana.
-Community Conversations are solutions-focused, educational discussions on issues important to our region on a quarterly basis.
-The program strives to bring together people of all backgrounds to share their thoughts and solutions, in person and through civil dialogue.
+Community Conversations are solutions-focused, educational discussions on issues important to our region and are held on a quarterly basis.
+The program strives to bring together people of all backgrounds to share their thoughts and solutions through civil dialogue.
 The KPBS Kids workshop series, in partnership with the San Diego Children’s Discovery Museum, brings PBS children’s programming to life through hands-on workshops and events.

-Alex received his undergraduate degree in marketing from San Diego State University and his masters degree in nonprofit leadership and management from the University of San Diego.
-He enjoys staying active with his two children, dog, and enjoys the outdoors, playing basketball, roasting coffee, and traveling.
+Alex joined KPBS in 2014 and previously worked in the philanthropic sector with organizations such as Rady Children's Hospital Foundation and the College of Arts and Letters at San Diego State University.
+Alex received his undergraduate degree in marketing from San Diego State University and his master’s degree in nonprofit leadership and management from the University of San Diego.
+He enjoys staying active with his family, dog (Oreo), and enjoys the outdoors, playing basketball, painting, roasting coffee, and traveling.

 The Indonesian artist Nicole Zefanya brings a tiny toy piano and sleek songs to this Tiny Desk debut.